lad-sapienza/BraDypUS/bdus-docs/setup/index.md

+---
-# Setting up the application
+title: Setting up the application
+---

 Up to now we have downloaded the main software and created the new application, setting up the database connection, and BraDypUS took care of the rest.